Comey pleads not guilty as lawyers signal intent to argue Trump foe's case is politically motivated

 The dynamic was fraught from the start, with Comey briefing Trump weeks before he took office on the existence of uncorroborated and sexually salacious gossip in a dossier of opposition research compiled by a former British spy.

-In their first several private interactions, Comey would later reveal, Trump asked his FBI director to pledge his loyalty to him and to drop an FBI investigation into his administration’s first national security adviser, Michael Flynn.
+During their subsequent private interactions, Comey would later reveal, Trump asked his FBI director to pledge his loyalty to him and to drop an FBI investigation into his administration’s first national security adviser, Michael Flynn.
 Comey said Trump also asked him to announce that Trump himself was not under investigation as part of the broader inquiry into Russian election interference, something Comey did not do.

 Comey was abruptly fired in May 2017, with Trump later saying he was thinking about “this Russia thing” when he decided to terminate him.
 The firing was investigated by Justice Department special counsel Robert Mueller as an act of potential obstruction of justice.